 [u]ntil either (a) seventy-five percent of the number of those seniors, who are also veterans or military servicemembers in King County and who as of the enactment date of this ordinance are homeless, obtain housing or (b) a total of twenty-four million dollars from the levy proceeds, except those levy proceeds described in subsection B.1 of this section, or from other funds administered by King County or both are spent to house seniors who are also veterans or military servicemembers in King County, whichever comes first, as least fifty percent of the levy proceeds described in [subsection B.2] shall be used to fund capital facilities and regional health and human services for seniors who are also veterans or military servicemembers and their respective caregivers and families.

-Additionally, Ordinance 18555, Section 7.B, requires the implementation plan to include a
+Additionally, Ordinance 18555, Section 7.B, requires this plan to include

 Among the accountability measures shall be the goal of housing seventy-five percent of the number of those seniors, who are also veterans or military servicemembers in King County and who as of the date this ordinance is enacted are homeless, obtain housing.
 The plan shall also include the methodology of how the number of seniors, who are also veterans or military servicemembers and who were homeless as of the date of the enactment of this ordinance was determined and the methodology to track the number of veterans and military servicemembers who obtain housing over the term of this levy.
 The plan shall also provide for the implementation of the tracking.
 The methodology and plan may be refined from those included in the transition plan required in subsection A. of this section.